The mysteries of statistics

 Sally Clark was tragically imprisoned for three years before the courts reversed this mistake and began revisiting similar cases as well.

 Bernoulli's Fallacy is at the heart of what Clayton calls 'the crisis of modern science', by which he means the failure of an embarrassing number of peer-reviewed studies (in certain fields) to survive attempts at replication.
-Failure to replicate results is an issue for those fields that (a) rely heavily on the statistician's method of 'null-hypothesis significance testing' (NHST) and (b) adopt an experimental method or laboratory-based observation (unlike social research, geology, astrophysics, climatology, and other fields).
-This includes psychology but also neuroscience, genetics, and others.
+Failure to replicate results is an issue for those fields that rely heavily on the statistician's method of 'null-hypothesis significance testing' (NHST) and are not balanced by a very strong role for explanatory theory or models of mechanisms, including psychology, neuroscience, genetics, medicine, and others.
+In other words, you could say the problem is that plausibility or prior probability is not seriously coming into play.

-NHST is nothing but Bernoulli's fallacious logic.
-For example, 'Sally is innocent' would the prosecutor's null hypothesis which we could reject if, while holding it as a supposition, the observations appear sufficiently unlikely.
+NHST is a case of Bernoulli's fallacy.
+For example, 'Sally is innocent' would be the prosecutor's null hypothesis; if we deduce that the observations would be sufficiently unlikely if the null hypothesis were true then we would reject the null hypothesis.
 I don't doubt that the damage done by this fallacy is countered somewhat by other scientific practices.
-For example, medical research does use NHST but new medicines go through multiple stages of evaluation on multiple criteria, including knowledge of mechanisms.
+For example, medical research does use NHST but new medicines go through multiple stages of evaluation on multiple criteria, typically to include knowledge of the mechanisms that explain the drug's success.

 Clayton does a nice job of recounting some of the severe criticisms of NHST that were voiced before it became dogma.
 Dr. Joseph Berkson of the Mayo Clinic, for one, complained in 1942,